ritt-app/Ritt-Support/13-release-notes.md

 # Release Notes

+## V1.4.2 (Jun 2024)
+### Bug Fixes
+- Ritt fails to find the database file if it did not exit properly after the first launch.

 ## V1.4.1 (Jun 2024)
 ### New Features
 - File properties (e.g. Image dimensions, Media length) can be displayed and used to sort files in the List view